Universal Life Insurance – A Complicated Product or Just What YOU Need?

-In the early years of a Universal Life insurance policy, the premiums will be way higher than if you bought Term Insurance.
+In the early years of a Universal Life insurance policy, the premiums are way higher than if you bought Term Insurance.

 If you are on a tight budget, this product probably isn’t for you.
 Sometimes people skimp on coverage because they are looking for cheaper premiums.
 DON’T do that.
 This applies to whole life as well.

 You’re better off buying the right amount of term insurance rather than being underinsured with a Universal Life Insurance product.